Arrival in Kathmandu

 Cross Thorong La Pass (5,416 m) and descend to Muktinath (3,800 m), approximately 10 hours.
 Overnight at teahouse.

-Trek to Nayapul and drive back to Pokhara, approximately 1 hour.
+Drive to Pokhara, approximately 7 hour.
 Overnight at hotel.

 Drive back to Kathmandu by tourist bus.
 Overnight at hotel.